coreyjonoliver/org-photos/README.markdown

 `org-photos [-h] [-w] directory`

-`directory` type directory to organize
+`directory` the directory to organize

 `-w` request warnings

 Example:

-If the meta-data for a photo in the directory `foo` contains a DateTime attribute of "1-30-2010".
-Upon running `org-photos foo` the following directory structure is created in the `foo` directory (if it does not already exist): `2010/1/30`.
-The photo is then copied into the directory `2010/1/30`.
+If the meta-data for a image in the directory `foo` contains a DateTime attribute of "1-30-2010", then upon running `org-photos foo` the following directory structure is created in the `foo` directory (if it does not already exist): `2010/1/30`.
+The image is then copied into the directory `2010/1/30`.

 License
 -------